0xAX/asm/content/asm_3.md

 		ret
 ```

-In the small example above, we can see that after the program start, the value `1` is stored in the of the rax register.
-Then we call the subroutine `incRax`, which increases values of the rax register by 1.
-As soon as the value of the rax register is increased, the subroutine is ended with the `ret` instruction and execution continues from the instructions that are located right behind the call of the `incRax` subroutine.
+In the example above, we can see that after the program starts, the value `1` is stored in the `rax` register.
+Next, we call the subroutine `incRax`, which increases the value in the `rax` register by 1.
+After updating the `rax` register, the subroutine ends with the `ret` instruction, and execution continues with the instructions immediately following the call to the `incRax` subroutine.

-Besides the preserving of the return address, stack is used to access parameters of the function and local variables.
-From the previous chapter, you can remember that according to the [System V AMD64 ABI](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf) document, the first six parameters of a function passed in registers.
+In addition to preserving the return address, the stack is also used to access the function parameters and local variables.
+As you may recall from the previous chapter, the [System V AMD64 ABI](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf) document specifies that the first six function parameters are passed in registers.

 These registers are: